o2system/framework/fundamental.md

 By default the O2System Framework has static-page support, This adds another difference from the O2System Framework with other php framework.
 The term for the static-page in the O2System Framework is called Page or Pages term in plural.

+---

+© Copyright 2011 - 2017 with MIT License.
+O2System Framework is a Trademark of Steeven Andrian Salim.